The Mysterious Connection between Israel and the EU

 The European Union (EU), along with the UN, generally takes an aggressive stance against Israel.
 This appears for example through economic sanctions, political bias, and drives to divide the land and divide Jerusalem.
 The prophetic scriptures reveal why.
-According to a common interpretation of Bible prophecy, it appears that the EU will lead the prophesied end-time world government.
+According to a common interpretation of Bible prophecy, it appears that the EU (or its successor) will lead the prophesied end-time world government.
 This godless, humanistic system will oppose the fundamental purpose of Israel in the world – to be God’s witness and bring hope and salvation through the Jewish Messiah – Yeshua (Jesus).
 So today’s EU opposition to Israel has deep spiritual roots, and will intensify as the end of the age approaches.
 Popular prophetic interpretation sees the EU (or its successor) leading an invasion of Israel at the very end of this age.

 Time is running out for Israel as the nations rage against her.
 And the European Union (EU) is certainly no exception.
 The EU is one of the prime commercial partners of Israel and has a trade-surplus with Israel in goods and services, link.
 So why should the EU hurt Israel?
 Occasionally, the EU even appears to support Israel on the world scene.
 But the truth is that, in reality, the EU usually opposes Israel: